Constraints on extended Jordan-Brans-Dicke gravity: Introduction

 There are a number of important issues to accommodate standard particle physics lagrangian in eJBD gravity when one applies eJBD gravity to cosmology.
 We first raise the question of metric frame difference in cosmology based on eJBD gravity.
 There have been confusing statements which one of Jordan or Einstein frames is physically more relevant in cosmology \cite{metric frames, metric frames 2, metric frames 3}\footnote{ It has been shown in \cite{frame equivalence} that the Einstein and Jordan frames are physically equivalent when all the higher mass dimensional terms are included.
 The apparent discrepancy is due to the difference of frames in which the action is assumed to take a particular, simplified form. }.
 We take a practical view that the Einstein frame is more convenient in treating gravitational interaction.
-Furthermore, a metric frame should be preferably defined to give constant time clock.
-Since precise oscillation is fundamental to clock definition, we find it best to search for the Einstein frame to provide a constant electron inverse-mass for a typical clock.
+Furthermore, a metric frame should be preferably defined to give a constant time clock basic to clarify the space-time structure.
+The clock is ordinarily defined by using atomic energy difference to give a precise and stable period of oscillation.
+Hence we find it best to search for the Einstein frame that provides a constant electron inverse-mass, and the constant fine structure constant if possible, for a typical clock.
 The metric frame thus defined assumes the gravitational constant $G_N$, the electron mass $m_e$, $\hbar$, and the speed of light $c$ to be time invariants.
 We may however allow other constants such as the fine structure constant, the proton mass, the W-boson mass, and the Higgs coupling to vary with cosmological evolution, if such is allowed in an acceptable framework.

 We formulate the question of parameter time variation such that independent gauge invariant pieces of standard particle physics lagrangian are regulated by independent powers of a universal conformal function of eJBD theory in the Jordan frame.
 Quantum field theory of standard particle physics is then subjected to various cosmological constraints on time variation of masses and coupling constants typically.
 Recently derived observational (and laboratory) constraints are very severe, and we find eJBD theories that pass all of these tests to be limited.
 For instance, if one naively introduces standard particle physics lagrangian in the Jordan metric frame and introduces the Weyl transformation to change it to the Einstein frame, the derived lagrangian is found inconsistent with, hence is excluded by, stringent bounds on variation of the fine structure constant.